 A Different Tension to The Second Week at Wimbledon

-There’s a different tension to the second week at Wimbledon.
-It’s pure quality and high-stakes drama all the way – a cut above what has gone before.
+There’s a different tension to the Second Week at Wimbledon.
+It’s pure quality and high-stakes drama all the way.

 Remember, this is the most prestigious tournament in world tennis.
 The players have spent years dreaming of the chance to win Wimbledon.
-And for the lucky few there is the dream opportunity to win it one more time, and further cement their place in history.
+For the lucky few there is the dream opportunity to win it one more time.

 But can they deliver when it matters, at the business end of the fortnight?
 Can they make a name for themselves, or else live up to the burden of expectation created by their already-huge reputations?